 Diet: Low Calorie, Low Fat, Low Lactose

-Keyword: best pork kabob recipe, easy pork kabobs, grilled pork tenderloin, pork adobo, pork kabobs, pork kabobs with pineapple
+Keyword: best pork kabob recipe, easy pork kabobs, grilled pork tenderloin, homemade pork kabobs, how to make pork kabobs at home, pork adobo, pork adobo kabob recipe, pork kabobs, pork kabobs with pineapple

 Author: Whitney Reist | Sweet Cayenne

 1 ½-2poundspork tenderloin, trimmed of silver skin and fat, sliced into 1-inch cubes

 1teaspooncoarse ground black pepper

 1wholepineapple, cut into 1-inch chunks

 4wholepoblano peppers, seeds removed, cut into 1-inch pieces